furyofdragon/NetTrayIcon/README.md

 # NetTrayIcon
-Network info with sytray icon
+Network info with sytray icon.

 It could be used for minimized systems where
   1. network managed over systemd-networkd, or